 Everyone would love to have more inbound leads.
 People tend to think of them as almost magical — leads that find you, visit your site, then become loyal customers for life, all without any cost or effort on your part.
 Send the sales team home, they’re not needed anymore.

 Of course, it isn’t that simple.
 Maybe when blogs were a rarity and people would read absolutely anything they could get their hands on, things were easier.
-Now though, you have to fight for every single visitor.
+Now, you have to fight for every single visitor.
 Once they do visit your site, it’s an even bigger battle to keep their attention from all the distractions you’re competing with.

 Today, if you want to generate inbound leads, the kind that converts into actual customers, you’re going to need a better strategy than ‘start a blog.’

-Whether you’re looking for your first customer or looking to optimize your current funnel, our step-by-step manual will help you generate more inbound leads that convert.
+Whether you’re looking for your first customer or looking to optimize your current funnel, our step-by-step manual will tell you how to get inbound leads that convert.

 Step 1 – Research your ideal customer

 Before you even think of creating any content, you need to know who you’re creating it for.
 I know from personal experience it’s tempting to skip this, but the step is rather vital — otherwise, you’re just going to waste your time.
 You certainly can’t blindly copy whatever seems to be popular and hope it’ll work out for you.
 You need to have your buyer persona nailed down if you want more inbound leads that are going to stick around.